jtremback/cross-chain-validation/CCV - Protocol.md

     unbondingTime.add(packet, unbondingTime)
 ```
 - Expected precondition
-    - packet is received
+    - Packet datagram is committed on the blockchain.
+    - BABY_LIGHT_CLIENT.ClientUpdated() = true; Note that it is possible for BABY_LIGHT_CLIENT.ClientUpdated() to return false.
+If that is the case, then BABY_LIGHT_CLIENT.ClientUpdate(header) is invoked, where header is the header of the latest height of the parent blockchain, which does ensure that the next call of BABY_LIGHT_CLIENT.ClientUpdated() returns true.
 - Expected postcondition
-    - packet.updates are appended to pendingChanges
+    - packet.updates are appended to pendingChanges.
-    - (packet, unbondingTime) is added to unbondingTime, where unbondingTime = UnbondingPeriod + blockTime()
+    - (packet, unbondingTime) is added to unbondingTime, where unbondingTime = UnbondingPeriod + blockTime().
 - Error condition
-    - If the precondition is violated
+    - If the precondition is violated.

 ```